shaivimalik/medicine_preprocessing-on-entire-dataset/markdowns/Exploring_Oversampling-Adult.md

 - **Duplicates in datasets:** If there are duplicate data points in both the training and test sets, the model can memorize these instances, leading to inflated performance metrics.

-- **Pre-processing on training and test set:** If pre-processing is performed on the entire dataset, information about the testing set may leak into the training set.
+- **Pre-processing on training and test set:** If pre-processing is performed on the entire dataset, information about the test set may leak into the training set.

 - **Model uses features that are not legitimate:** If the model has access to features that should not be legitimately available for use.
 For example, when information about the target variable is incorporated into the features used for training.